hanzoui/pr/templates/add-toml.md

 - to publish nodes by version and users can safely update nodes knowing if their workflows will or won't break.
 - automate testing against new commits to the comfy repo and existing workflows (check out our CI/CD dashboard)

-Eventually, the registry will be used as a backend for the UI-manager and nodes all nodes will go through a verification proess before being published to users.
+Eventually, the registry will be used as a backend for the UI-manager and all nodes will go through a verification proess before being published to users.
 Here’s some [more information](https://comfydocs.org/registry/overview#introduction) on the registry.

 Action Required: